anna-data-analytics/bellabeat-case-study/README.md

 Result:
 ![image](https://github.com/user-attachments/assets/7a93fd06-1f84-4881-be2b-ba765d51ebe7)

-On average, people sleep for 7 hours aday but spend about 40 mins on the bed a wake.
+On average, people sleep for 7 hours a day but spend about 40 mins on the bed a wake.